 Can You Use Beef?

-Of course, if that’s what you prefer.
+Of course you can make Guinness beef stew, if that’s what you prefer.
 But I think you might miss out.
 The lamb has a wonderful flavor and it’s really tender after only simmering for about an hour.
 Beef, on the other hand, will take longer.

 If you decide to use beef, be sure to use a cut for stews like chuck round.
 You will also need to simmer it longer (up to two hours or longer) and you may need to increase the amount of liquid in the recipe to compensate.

 You can use any kind of stout beer you like to drink for this lamb stew, but the rich flavors of Guinness is especially nice.
 The majority of the alcohol cooks off so all you’re left with is the flavor of the beer and a hint of maltiness.

 The beer replaces stock that you might otherwise use to make a stew, so the two bottles (24 ounces) along with a couple of cups of water are all you need.
 If you want to amp up the flavor, feel free to sub the water for beef stock or beef broth.
 Although, I think it’s great without it.